 Later that evening, Pierre presented the letter to his commander and asked to take leave.
-He was denied and instead promoted to sergeant and given a squad to lead.
+The colonel denied his request.
+He instead promoted Pierre to sergeant and gave him a squad to lead.
 Pierre was too good of a soldier to be granted leave.
-His commander knew that if they were ever to engage the enemy without him, many men would end up dead.
+The colonel knew that if they were ever to engage the enemy without him, many men would end up dead.

 For several weeks, Pierre requested leave, and each time the commander denied it.
 His superiors told him the time was not right.
 So he waited, growing more and more impatient.
 He was willing to dedicate his entire life to the army.
 All he wanted was a little bit of it for himself so that he could pay his respects to his mother.